 Who’s been doing these workshops?

-First United Methodist Church of Colleyville TX – Finding God in Culture (poetry)
+First United Methodist Church of Colleyville TX – Finding God in Culture (paintings)

 Peace Together, Northeast Tarrant County – Theater Improv for relationship building